desecho/blog/content/posts/apple-issues.md

 ### Siri - wrong timezone for a city in Russia [02.18]
 27.03.2016 the timezone was changed in Astrakhan, but it never got changed in Siri.
 I talked with Support regarding this issue and they opened a ticket for the engineering team.
 28.03.18 I received an email saying that it is going to be fixed in the next update.
+I updated my iOS to 11.3 but Siri still says the wrong time.

 ### Emails from Apple end up in the junk folder [30.03.18]
 When I am using the mail app, some emails from Apple end up in junk folder.